An operating framework provides structure for how you set up and manage your Splunk implementation.

 A centralized model concentrates Splunk engineering (hardware and people) into a central team with a single Splunk deployment.
 A majority or the entirety of event data is stored on a common set of indexers, and users access a common search head or search head cluster.

-A hybrid model is a mix of both centralized and federated, where a critical mass of the Splunk activity is within a central team.
+A hybrid model is a mix of centralized and federated, where a critical mass of the Splunk activity is within a central team.
 Satellite deployments can exist outside of the central team.
-You can set up dedicated indexers and search head(s) for a use case or department, and the search heads may have the ability to search other deployments.
+You can set up dedicated indexers and search head(s) for a use case or department, and the search heads might have the ability to search other deployments.

 Identify the program manager